Geocaching With a Smartphone

 they trade knickknacks and sign a log to

 visit.
-The picture on the right is an example of a classic cache
+The picture on the right is an example of a classic geocache

 In Mid.
 '03 few people had heard of geocaching -- it was almost a secret game.
 It's grown a lot since then.
 I stumbled onto the game about a year later and have been playing since.

 As the game has grown it's developed a number of variations.
 There are micro caches that are only large enough to contain a rolled up, or maybe folded flat paper log for you to sign.
 There are puzzle caches, and other spin-offs.
+A more recent addition is Wherigo caches.
 (Here's a list of cache types.)
-There used to be locationless (also called reverse caches) and virtual caches, but as of the end of 2005 locationless caches are no longer supported by geocaching.com .
-Most (many?) preexisting virtual and webcam caches can still be hunted and logged as finds, but no new ones are being approved.
+There used to be locationless (also called reverse) caches and virtual caches, but as of the end of 2005 locationless caches are no longer supported by geocaching.com .
+Most (many?) preexisting virtual and webcam caches can still be hunted and logged as finds, but new ones aren't being approved.
+[Note: starting in October 2017 Geocaching.com has begun allowing a select few geocachers to create one virtual cache]

 There's more than one website that supports this game, but far-and-away the most extensive and most popular is, what else, geocaching.com -- also called Groundspeak.
-You get cache locations there and then return there to record your success or failure to find them.
-Near the upper middle of the main page you can enter your zipcode or address and get a list of the caches near you.
+You get cache locations there and then return there to record your adventure and success or failure to find them.
+On the main geocaching.com page you can enter your zipcode or address and get a list of the caches near you.
 Another geocaching site is Terracaching.com.
-They still support the wider variety of forms, but are quite small.
-A new kid on the block is OpenCaching
+They still support the wider variety of cache types, but are quite small.

-But, the real fun is discovering endless new parks and interesting places near you that you never knew were there.
+But, the real fun is discovering new parks and interesting places near you that you never knew were there.
 It's absolutely astounding how many interesting places there are near you that you're probably unaware of.
-If you resist the temptation to make this a contest and just have fun and enjoy the places it takes you, it will be a more rewarding activity.
-Kids love it, so it provides a setting for outdoor family fun.
+If you resist the temptation to make this a competition and just have fun and enjoy the places it takes you, it will be a more rewarding activity.
+Most smaller kids love it, so it provides a setting for outdoor family fun.
 Note: In recent years geocaching has moved more and more toward microcaches.
-They are cheap and easy to hide and people who play the game to compete for number of finds can go from parking lot to parking lot quickly.
-This saddens me, I don't find it fun to visit Walmart and Home Depot parking lots.
+When I started caching 80-90% of all caches were similar to the one shown in the picture above and hidden in interesting places to visit.
+Today 80-90% are microcaches.
+They're cheap and easy to hide and people who play the game to compete for number of finds can go from parking lot to parking lot quickly.
+This saddens me, I don't find it fun to visit Walmart, Target, etc. parking lots.
 Sigh . . .
+So I urge you to stay closer to the original intent of the game and hunt regular size caches in the great outdoors and I hope you will enjoy the game more.

 They cost from $100-$600+.
-To start geocaching you should be able to get a satisfactory unit for $200 or less.
+To start geocaching you should be able to get a satisfactory unit for $250 or less.
 Don't confuse the automobile navigator GPSrs with the handheld ones used for geocaching.
-As of fall 2008 a few of the navigators are beginning to get the functionality for geocaching but, for now, you still need a handheld.
-The two most popular brands are Magellan and Garmin, and Lowrance is also in the game.
+As of fall 2013 a few of the navigators are beginning to get the functionality for geocaching but, for now, you still need a handheld.
+The two most popular brands are Magellan and Garmin -- Lowrance is also in the game.
 Garmin sells many more GPSrs than Magellan.
 There's a lot of ill-founded but intense brand loyalty.
-From what I've read comparable units perform about the same across brands.
-Today I think all models support something called WAAS.
-If you buy a used unit you want WAAS.
-In my opinion if you are buying a GPSr and you're in the United States you want one that supports WAAS -- it increases the accuracy by up to a factor of 5.
+From what I read several years ago comparable units perform about the same across brands.
+As far as I know, today all models support something called WAAS.
+In my opinion if you're buying a GPSr and you're in the United States you want one that supports WAAS -- it increases the accuracy significantly.
 I used to say, other than this about all you get for more money is more features -- not better basic accuracy, but with mid-price units sold since about 2007 you can get better/faster accuracy.
-Newer mid-price units (with the SiRFstar III chip) have better sensitivity than older units.
+Newer mid-price units have better sensitivity than older units and some get more satellites.
 If you already have a handheld GPSr that lets you transfer waypoints (cache locations) to it from your computer it will do fine to start you out.
-As of Nov '06 WAAS only worked in North America and (sort of) in Europe, so the rest of the world does without it anyway -- I haven't checked on this recently.
-The newer higher end units also let you carry cache data in them.
-This is information from the cache page giving cache description, hints and some of other peoples logs that talk about finding the cache.
+As of 2015 WAAS only worked in North America, South America, Australia and Eastern Russia, so the rest of the world does without it anyway.
+The newer mid-price units let you carry cache data in them.
+This is information from the cache page giving cache type, size, description, hints and some of other peoples logs that talk about finding the cache.
+Some new units add data from the Russian GLONASS GPS satellites.

 How Do I Get Cache Locations Into My GPSr

-Go to the main geocaching.com web page.
-Enter your zipcode in the middle area.
-This will give you a list of caches moving out from the center of your zipcode.
-You could go to each cache page and enter the coordinates into your GPSr manually, but that's a lot of work, and an error can put you in the some terrible place.
-(You'll have to do it this way if you don't have a computer cable.).
-At the bottom of the list is a button that says Check All.
-Click this and it will mark all caches on that page for download.
-Then click the Download Waypoints button and download the file that contains this list of coordinates.
 You have to register to see or download specific cache data, but it's free.
 Geocachers use handles/pseudonyms like Renegade Knight, OpinioNate, moonpup, despot&smitten, guttergrrl, tirediron.
-When you register, your username becomes your geocaching name, the name you will be known by.
+When you register on the website your username becomes your geocaching name, the name you will be known by in the caching community.
 Also, you will have to write it over and over and over in all the cache logs, so you may want a short easy to write one like Thot :-) Spend a little time thinking about what you want to be called before registering.
 Click here to see a list of geocacher's names.
 Think about signing a name like "headed_west_and_never_looking_back_0671" hundreds of times, often on tiny pieces of paper.
-Recently (2010) they made it easier to change your name -- you do it where you edit your profile.
+In 2010 they made it easier to change your name -- you do it where you edit your profile.
 But, you want to do it quickly, else everybody who's come to know you as BuxomBetty won't recognize you as 34Thelma.

-Once you tell EasyGPS which brand & model of GPSr you have (and if its an older unit, which Comm port you're using), and turn on your unit; then click this button on the EasyGPS toolbar and it will load the set of cache coordinates/waypoints into your GPSr.
+Once you tell EasyGPS which brand & model of GPSr you have (and if its an older unit, which Comm port you're using), connect your cable and turn on your unit; then click this button on the EasyGPS toolbar and it will load the coordinates/waypoints you've collected into your GPSr.

 If you really get into this you'll probably want to get a program named GSAK.
-It costs a few bucks and is more difficult to learn, but it doesa lot more things with pocket queries than EasyGPS.
+It costs a few bucks and is more difficult to learn then EasyGPS, but it doesa lot more things with pocket queries than EasyGPS.
 The more you use it the more you will realize what a remarkably versatile program it is.

 As you might expect, opinions vary on this question.